 Lord Gardiner of Kimble answered:

-which allow under 18s in the UK to view explicit pornographic content.
+the EU which allow under 18s in the UK to view explicit pornographic content.
 The protection of children online is of the utmost importance and we will watch this work with interest.
-ATVOD provided a report on this area to the UKCCIS executive board on July,
+ATVOD provided a report on this area to the UKCCIS executive

 The reply doesn't seem to imply much pro-active support from the government, just a a vague interest to see how ATVOD gets on.